 Does it matter?
 Well, if it doesn’t taste, smell or look like a rose, instead it just has some petals sort of resembling a rose, then it ain’t a rose, by any other name or otherwise.
 There doesn’t seem to be any research supporting sub-crazy “Tabata” drills, so we simply have a new protocol on our hands, one that seems groovy, offers a decent challenge, but without any documented outcome resembling the effects the true Tabata, the IE1 protocol.
 Maybe we should consider another name… the Protocol Inspired By Tabata.
 Or, of course, the Protocol Formerly Named Tabata.
 Or just a symbol.

 By the way… Tabata and Dan John have something in common.
-Dan has the 5 Truths of applying his Systems approach to training.
+Dan has the 5 Truths of applying his Systems approach to training (as seen in our new DVD, available here.).
 Tabata confirmed number 2 and number 3 during his research…

 Everything works… for about 6 weeks.